 The principal assets replaced as part of a replacement project are captured as prime assets.
 Where associated assets are also replaced to facilitate the prime asset replacement, these are counted as Consequential Assets.

 The drivers for asset replacement are predominantly asset condition, obsolescence and safety, but also environmental factors may influence the activity.
 However, where the prime driver of the replacement of an asset is an environmental factor, then the work carried out should be classified as environmental and be reported under CV22 Environmental and E2 in Annex J (eg the early replacement of fluid filled cables to prevent contamination of water courses or the replacement of transformers to remove contamination from Persistent Organic Pollutants).
 Where the prime driver of the replacement is metal theft, and there has been an unplanned incident, the work should be classified as metal theft remedial work and reported under CV26 Faults.
 Where the prime driver of the replacement is metal theft and there has not been an unplanned incident, the work should be classified as metal theft remedial work and reported under CV28 ONIs as Asset Repairs Instigated by Trouble Calls.
+Furthermore, where the primary driver of the replacement represents the condition-based replacement of subsea cables, this is to be reported under CV25b – Subsea Cables.

 The undertaking of civil works (e.g. foundations, plinths, building modifications, trench work) required to facilitate the asset replacement activity are treated as a standalone activity and reported as Civils Driven by Asset Replacement.
 The civil structures that support switchgear are considered to be part of the switchgear.